kimruddock/pawelgrzybek.github.io/_posts/2016-07-25-smooth-page-scroll-in-vanilla-javascript.md

   const startTime = Date.now();

   // Height checks to prevent requestAnimationFrame from infinitely looping
-  // If the function trys to scroll below the document height
+  // If the function tries to scroll below the visible document area
   // it should only scroll to the bottom of the document const documentHeight = Math.max(document.body.scrollHeight, document.body.offsetHeight, document.documentElement.clientHeight, document.documentElement.scrollHeight, document.documentElement.offsetHeight);
   const windowHeight = window.innerHeight || document.documentElement.clientHeight || document.getElementsByTagName('body')[0].clientHeight;